Mão: Personal life

 Rodrigues says his nickname, Mão, is commonly misconceived to have been bestowed upon him due to his status as a goalkeeper (mão meaning "hand" in Portuguese).
 In reality, as a child, he struggled with pronouncing "irmão" (meaning "brother" in Portuguese) when referring to his older sibling, instead only being capable of enunciating the latter half, "mão".
 This led to Rodrigues himself being labelled "Mão", a nickname which has remained with him ever since.

 As a teenager, he discovered his father, an alcoholic, dead in a makeshift rubbish dump near his home.
 He claims this experience cemented in his mind the importance of pursuing his dream of becoming a footballer.
-He decided to tell his mother of his ambition who was unimpressed and proceeded to beat him.
+He decided to tell his mother of his ambition, who was unimpressed and proceeded to beat him.

-Mão has a degree in physical education and has three children.
-In 2019, he was a university professor in sports and was also studying a post-graduate degree in teaching.
+Mão has multiple degrees in physical education and has four children.
+As of 2023, he was a university professor in sports and was also studying a post-graduate degree.
+He has also worked on multiple social projects with young people, with the aim of "promot[ing] social transformations through sport", and social programmes for the elderly.

 He describes his life as "... church, home and training.
 I don't go clubbing, I don't drink, I don't smoke, and I'm very family [orientated].
 I ask God every day to help me."

-He has also worked on multiple social projects with young people, with the aim of "promot[ing] social transformations through sport".